theripper93/theripper-premium-hub/premium-changelogs/levels-3d-preview.md

+## Version 5.5.0
+- Fixed Token Base color not getting updated with the correct color
+- Revamped Scene, Tile and Token configurations to be divided into sub-tabs for better organization

 ## Version 5.4.9
 - Fixed wrong localization key for wall collision on movement
 - Added scene setting "Grounding", when enabled players will be prevented from completing movement that would leave them in the air\flying